TheHarbyb/TheHarbyb/README.md

 # Hi there, I'm Habeeb👋

-I'm a network analyst and an Aspiring Data Analyst with a background in Physics and now focused on using data tools to solve practical analytic problems, creating dashboards, and data storytelling.
+Network Analyst with a growing passion for data analytics.
+Skilled in network operations, troubleshooting, and system performance monitoring, while actively building data analysis skills using tools like Excel and Python.
+Enthusiastic about combining network knowledge with analytics to uncover insights and support smarter decision-making.

 ## Tools I work with;
 -Microsoft Excel